WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-inputs.md

 It's great for the `unioner` example where its a collection of similar things where order does not matter.
 But for the `create_sales_report` function.
 Those are distinctly different inputs.
-If someone does a refactoring and changes the order in one place or another it's going to turn into a bad day real fast.
+If someone does some refactoring and changes the order in one place or another it's going to turn into a bad day real fast.

 ## **kwargs are a bit better